Jerry Rosburg: Baltimore Ravens

-In 2008, Jerry Rosburg was named as the Assistant Head Coach and Special Teams Coordinator for the Baltimore Ravens of the National Football League (NFL).
-In 2012 Rosberg recruited Justin Tucker in as a rookie free agent, who went on to become the #1 field goal kicker in 2013.
+In 2008, Rosburg was named as the assistant head coach and special teams coordinator for the Baltimore Ravens of the National Football League (NFL).
+In 2012, Rosberg recruited Justin Tucker in as a rookie free agent, who went on to become the #1 field goal kicker in 2013.
 He won his first Super Bowl title when the Ravens defeated the San Francisco 49ers in Super Bowl XLVII.
-In 2014 he was named the Special Teams Coordinator and Associate Head Coach for the Baltimore Ravens.
-The Baltimore Ravens were ranked as the number 1 Special Teams unit in 2015.
+In 2014, he was named the special teams coordinator and associate head coach for the Ravens.
+The Ravens were ranked as the number 1 special teams unit in 2015.

 On March 15, 2019, Rosburg announced that he was retiring from coaching.
-Rosburg coached at the college and professional level for 40 years and finished his career having been with the Baltimore Ravens for eleven seasons.
+Rosburg coached at the college and professional level for 40 years and finished his career having been with the Ravens for eleven seasons.

 Denver Broncos

 Rosburg was hired by the Denver Broncos in 2022 to serve as an assistant to their new head coach Nathaniel Hackett.
 On December 26, 2022, following the firing of Hackett, Rosburg was named as the interim head coach of the Broncos.
-Rosburg went 1–1 in his two games as interim head coach.
+Rosburg went 1–1 in his two games as interim head coach, and parted ways with the club following the season.

+Personal life

+Rosburg's son, Jerad Rosburg, is a professional ice hockey player for the Dallas Stars of the National Hockey League (NHL).